ConnerPassa/financial-models/README.md

-# financial-models
+# Financial Models

-Repository containing different financial models mainly derived from write-ups on my Substack.
+This repository contains a variety of financial models that i have built.
+Most of them are used for making investment decisions and for research for write-ups on my Substack.